 Mom wasn’t the only one who butted heads with Kathryn.

 We were only 21 months apart, and as the two middle (and allergic) sisters we’d been good pals as children.
 And were again in our early 20s when I moved in to the three-storey rowhouse she shared with two friends in Toronto’s Kensington Market area.
 We became famous for our “Missenterpretive dancing,” acting out the lyrics to songs like “Be My Baby” and “Da Do Ron” in the living room.

 It was after she got married that our relationship became uneasy: she seemed to feel some resentment toward me (during years when she was, I found out much later, deeply unhappy in herself).
-In later decades she became nothing but open and welcoming to me, but by then I found it hard to deal with her unyielding side and her need to be “right.”
+In later decades she became nothing but open and welcoming to me, but by then I had found it hard to deal with her unyielding side and her need to be “right.”
 Especially on our annual sisters’ weekends (which we extended to include Mom after Dad died).
 Kathryn always seemed to be the odd man out: unable, or unwilling, to go along with whatever the rest of us wanted to do—innocuous things like watching a rom com or belting out Elton John songs in the car.
 (She must have wondered how she’d ended up in such an incompatible family, with such terrible taste in movies and music!)

 Of course the two of us were always thrown together… When I hosted a family gathering, it would invariably work out that Kathryn arrived earlier or stayed on a day or two longer than the others.
 When I visited Ottawa (where she lived before she moved to Casselman) it was natural to stay over at her place.